learn-co-students/nyc-mhtn-web-071618---mod-4-final-mod-4-code-challenge-final-1538573476/README.md

 Part of what this code challenge is testing is your ability to follow given instructions.
 While you will definitely have a significant amount of freedom in how you implement the features, be sure to carefully read the directions for setting up the application.

-When you clone down this project, the component `<AccountContainer />` will have an initial default state.
+When you clone down this project, the component `<AccountContainer />` will be importing some sample transactions from `src/transactionsData`.
 Use this data to get the functionality of the app working.
 Once that is complete, you can replace that initial state with data you fetch from [this provided API endpoint](https://boiling-brook-94902.herokuapp.com/transactions).

 ## Deliverables